Sayani1005/webdev_pj2/README.md

+Bookstore
-The project os regarding the display of books data and the user details who purchase the book with the book list purchsed.
+The project is regarding the display of books data and the user details who purchase the book with the book list purchsed.
 Tech stack used- HTML,CSS,JAVASCRIPT.